 The Metathesaurus is organized by concept or meaning.
 In essence, its purpose is to link alternative names and views of the same concept together and to identify useful relationships between different concepts.
 Each concept or meaning in the Metathesaurus has a unique concept identifier (CUI) which itself has no intrinsic meaning.
 Each unique concept name or string in each language in the Metathesaurus has a unique string identifier (SUI).
 Any variation in upper-lower case is a separate string, with a separate SUI.
 The same string in different languages (e.g., English and Spanish) will have a different string identifier for each language.
 For English language entries in the Metathesaurus only, each string is linked to all of its lexical variants or minor variations by means of a common term identifier (LUI).
 (In the Metathesaurus, therefore, an English "term" is the group of all strings that are lexical variants of each other.)
-All string and term identifiers are linked to the same concept identifier.
+All string and term identifiers are linked to at least one concept identifier.
+Different terms with the same meaning are linked to the same concept identifier.
 Thus, in the Metathesaurus, strings are linked to terms and both strings and terms are linked to concepts.

-Concept (CUI) Terms (LUIs) Strings (SUIs) C0004238 Atrial Fibrillation (preferred) Atrial Fibrillations Auricular Fibrillation Auricular Fibrillations L0004238 Atrial Fibrillation (preferred) Atrial Fibrillations S0016668 Atrial Fibrillation (preferred) S0016669 Atrial Fibrillations L0004327 (synonym) Auricular Fibrillation S0016899 Auricular Fibrillation (preferred) Auricular Fibrillations S0016900 (plural variant) Auricular Fibrillations
+Concept (CUI) Terms (LUIs) Strings (SUIs) C0004238 L0004238 S0016668 Atrial Fibrillation Atrial Fibrillation Atrial Fibrillation (preferred) (preferred) (preferred) Atrial Fibrillations Auricular Fibrillation Auricular Fibrillations Atrial Fibrillations S0016669 Atrial Fibrillations L0004327 (synonym) Auricular Fibrillation S0016899 Auricular Fibrillation (preferred) Auricular Fibrillations S0016900 (plural variant) Auricular Fibrillations